A bit of speculative etymology demonstrating language as phenotype: it all starts at birth.

 In Greek, the words for ‘birth’ and ‘angle’ reflect the same relationship, both of them sharing the core letter triplet –gon-.
 Related to ‘birth,’ there is góni, γόνη, ‘gonad.’
 But for ‘angle’ Greek has gonía, γωνία, which is also related to gónato, γόνατο, knee.

 The same pattern is seen in Russian, which is also a PIE derivative.
-‘Generation’ is pokoleniye, поколение, and ‘knee’ is koleno, колено.
-But in this case, it becomes puzzling; the Russian koleno is related to a different Greek word, kólon, κῶλον, which refers to parts of the body.2)This does not appear to be related to the English word for the large intestine, ‘colon.’
+‘Generation’ is pokoleniye, поколение, and ‘knee’ is similar: koleno, колено.
+But in this case, it becomes puzzling; the Russian koleno is related to a different Greek word, kólon, κῶλον, which refers to parts of the body.This does not appear to be related to the English word for the large intestine, ‘colon.’
 It is strange that the Russian appears to derive from the Greek kólon instead of gónato.
 And yet, the same pairing persists.
-What seems to be happening is that the concept is faithfully preserved, independent of the etymologies.
+What seems to be happening is that the relationship between two concepts has been faithfully preserved, independent of the attested etymologies.

 So despite deviating from the expected etymological patterns, we still end up with a similarity between a word referring to ‘birth,’ and one referring to ‘angle.’